 fiction and part documentary.

 And I also didn't know about it for a long time.
 Because I only came across it a few years ago because I happened to get my hands on an old book (on the left).
-However, until then I had never dealt intensively with the Limes or the Romans.
+Up to that moment then I had never dealt really intensively with the the Romans or the Limes in special.
 Maybe that was the reason.

 Nevertheless, it was the right day because the weather was perfect and there were only a few visitors to the museum.
 Ideal for taking pictures.